After learning how much raw food to feed, it’s only logical we tackle how often you should feed your dog next.

 But don’t worry.

-Dogs are built with a superior capacity for fasting; they can handle eating less often.
+Like their wolf counterpart, dogs evolved with a superior capacity for fasting; they can handle eating less often.
 And many argue this is how we should feed them.

 Here’s the rationale behind once-a-day feeding: